sailpoint-oss/developer.sailpoint.com/docs/extensibility/rules/index.md

 ## Other Rules

-While IDN shares some common functionality with other SailPoint products like IIQ, the same rules are not necessarily supported, nor do they necessarily execute the same way.
+While ISC shares some common functionality with other SailPoint products like IIQ, the same rules are not necessarily supported, nor do they necessarily execute the same way.
 SailPoint recommends that you become familiar with which rules execute with which products, as well as the nuances in their execution contexts.
-IDN considers any other rules not mentioned in the Cloud-Executed Rules or Connector-Executed Rules sections to be unsupported.
+ISC considers any other rules not mentioned in the Cloud-Executed Rules or Connector-Executed Rules sections to be unsupported.

 ## Deprecated Rules

-The following rules have been deprecated in IDN.
+The following rules have been deprecated in ISC.
 SailPoint recommends using supported product functionality instead of these rules:

 - **Certification Exclusion Rules** - Use configurable certification campaign filters instead.
 - **Identity Selector Rules** - Use role standard assignment criteria instead.